ManishMatrix/Age_Calculator_Python_Gui/README.md

 ## Step 5:
 Then, we are going to create a button for users to submit their input values.
 We link the button to the `ageCalc` function.
 Finally, let’s run everything inside the window using the `mainloop()` method.

+Also users should have Python3 installed in their terminal or PC.